pm7y/GuardAgainst/README.md

 `GuardAgainst.ArgumentBeingNullOrWhitespace` accepts 2 main arguments: -

 - `argumentValue` is required.
 This is the value that you want to validate.
 - `argumentName` is optional.
-Supplying this makes the exception more useful particularly if the method has several parameters.
+It will be added be the compiler automatically via the `CallerArgumentExpression`.
 - `exceptionMessage` is optional.
-Allows you to give an additional specific error message to pass to the exception constructor.
+Allows you to give a specific error message to pass to the exception constructor.

 <br/>